ilyarogov/media-morph/README.md

 # Media Morph

-This is a SvelteKit-based web application that's meant to be locally hosted.
-Although I am planning on hosting it myself once I figure out which adapter to use.
+This is a media library import tool that's a SvelteKit-based web application.
+It's meant to be locally hosted, although I am planning on hosting it myself once I figure out which adapter to use.

 ## Motivation